 The first attempt didn't work.
 It has to be right this time before more time and money go out the door.

-I've spent 20 years helping people see their own ideas clearly.
+For 20 years, I've helped product teams see what they're building clearly enough to build it well.
 I don't simplify complexity—I make it consumable, preserving the meaning while making it something your whole team can see and work from.

-The pattern is always the same: smart people with good ideas who need someone to help them map the situation before they start building—or before they keep building without a shared picture of what they're actually making.
+The pattern is always the same: capable teams with real momentum who need someone to map the territory before they keep building without a shared picture of what they're actually making.

-We start with an honest assessment of where things stand—what exists, what's working, what's tangled, and where the gaps are.
+We start with an honest look at where things actually stand—not a blank-slate discovery process, but a quick read on what exists, what's working, and where the wires are crossed.
 If you're mid-build, we don't start over.
 We meet you where you are.

-A map you can't read is just a picture.
-I stay with you as you move, as long as needed—helping you prioritize what to build next, pressure-test decisions as new information surfaces, and keep the whole team oriented as the work evolves.
+A map you can't use is just a poster.
+I stay with you as the work moves—helping you sequence what to build next, pressure-test decisions as new information comes in, and keep the whole team oriented as things evolve.

 Talk to Joe

 I'm Joe Elmendorf, the principal behind Maps & Mirror.
-This starts with a focused conversation—I learn about your situation and reflect back something you couldn't see on your own.
+This starts with a focused conversation—I learn about your situation and reflect back something your team hasn't been able to see from the inside.
 No pitch.
 No proposal.
-Just a chance to find out if mapping would make a meaningful difference for where you are right now, and if I'm a guide you'd enjoy inviting on your journey.
+Just a chance to find out if mapping would make a meaningful difference for where you are right now.